 Farner & Perrin, L.L.P., seeks to customize yet simplify the process of estate planning.
 We pride ourselves in spending the necessary time with each client to understand that client’s goals, and we explain in understandable terms how to accomplish those goals.

-To start, you can reach our assistant, Anita, at (713) 622-0900 ext.
+To start, you can reach our assistant, Wil, at (713) 622-0900 ext.
 1, to schedule an initial appointment.
 We ask you to bring a completed checklist (available in printable versions here) to the first meeting, along with relevant documents, such as current trusts or Wills.
 Generally, by the conclusion of that meeting, we have given you specific recommendations to accomplish your estate planning goals and are able to provide a fee quote based on the anticipated planning.
 Remember, your estate planning is a part of your legacy, and Farner & Perrin, L.L.P., considers it a privilege to be a part of that.